irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 such and such

 ### 9th card copies
-Replaced card names to always showcase mimicking perk deck name instead of showing the name of a skill from a perk deck.
-On top of the fact that this is confusing because you simply can't know all of their names, they are also not always correct, because sometimes a mimicking 9th card can combine bonuses of multiple cards of a perk deck with different names.
+Replaced mimicking card's name to always be the name of the copied perk deck, instead of showing the name of the card from the perk deck you are copyng.
+On top of the fact that this is confusing because you simply can't know all of their names, they are also not always correct, because sometimes a mimicking 9th card can combine bonuses of multiple cards of a perk deck with multiple different names.
+In the same way, mini-icon from the perk deck you are copying will always be whatever the 9th card's icon of that perk is, instead of being based on whichever card of the perk deck you are copying, since this is the icon you normaly see in the invetory scren for selected perk deck.

 ### 9th copy - Crew Chief
 | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Copycat_9_Crew_Chief.png) |